G-Core/product-documentation/documentation/web-security/faq/i-see-lots-of-requests-from-several-ips-could-this-be-an-attack.md

 order: 30
 toc:
 ---
+# I see lots of requests from several IPs.
+Could this be an attack?

 Those IP addresses might be ours.
 All client requests go to our servers first and then get forwarded to your web server.
-Contact us via chat or email to [support@gcore.com](mailto:support@gcorelabs.com) to clarify the issue.
+Contact us via chat or email to [support@gcore.com](mailto:support@gcore.com) to clarify the issue.